Installation¶

 pixi run launch_jupyter_lab_server

-also supports a conda
+pixi also supports a conda-style shell activation:

 pixi shell